 Human error is the top cause of data breaches

 Today, hackers are increasingly breaching IT security not through technical means but by taking advantage of users’ propensity for committing mistakes.
 For example, they launch phishing attacks to trick people into giving up sensitive information or wiring money to a fraudulent bank account.
-In fact, phishing was reportedly the top DIB-reported cyberthreat in Q2 2021.
+In fact, phishing was reportedly the top DIB-reported cyberthreat back in 2021.
 In that quarter, for instance, Russian hackers sent phishing emails, pretending to be from USAID, to government agencies, think tanks, consultants, and nongovernmental agencies.

-Security awareness training is relatively inexpensive, while data breaches can cost millions of dollars — $4.24 million on average.
+Security awareness training is relatively inexpensive, while data breaches can cost millions of dollars — $4.88 million on average.
 What’s worse is that a cyberattack on the DIB sector may even threaten US national security since this sector deals with confidential military information.

 Insider threats are on the rise